Mario Stanic: Chelsea hero & scorer of one of THE great debut goals

 You know the saying ‘save the best for last’?
-Mario Stanić had clearly never heard it.
+As Chelsea fans discovered in 2000, Mario Stanic had clearly never heard that saying.

-Back in 2000, Chelsea weren’t exactly the all-conquering behemoth they became under José Mourinho less than half a decade later.
+Back at the turn of the millennium, Chelsea weren’t exactly the all-conquering behemoth they became under Jose Mourinho less than half a decade later.

 They might have claimed a fifth-place finish in the last Premier League season of the 20th century, aided by a league-high 16-match unbeaten run, but the squad needed strengthening ahead of a campaign which would see them replace manager Gianluca Vialli with Claudio Ranieri.